Wouldn’t it be great if your children were motivated and independent learners?

 That way, you wouldn’t have to nag or scold them to do their homework.

-Parents often tell me how frustrated they are that their children aren’t interested in school.
+Parents often tell me how frustrated they are that their teens hate school.

 They’re also concerned that this lack of motivation will carry over to other areas of life.

 The problem is that parents often demotivate their children unintentionally.

 Here are 10 of the most common mistakes parents make – so do your best to avoid them in your home.